aslanshemilov/wallet-service/README.md

 - The response send back the client via some webhook or something.

 2. **_RATE-LIMIT_**

    - Rate limitting is one of the most important apsects to avoid exploitation form possible intruders.
    - Best way to implement rate limitting will be on some sort of load balancer with your cluster.
    - In this case i will implement this inside the withdraw method to check if we dont have the same request (amount, reference) from the same user with 1 minute.

+3. **_UNIQUE REFERENCES ON EACH TRANSACTION_**
+   - Here i also implemented a unique reference on each transaction.
+This we can make sure that at a internal DB level, we are not goin to have the transaction that are going to share the same origination reference.